Ibstock explores the ‘quiet revolution’ of brick manufacturing in the UK

 Without wanting to state the obvious – The Oxford Dictionary Definition of a brick – “a rectangular block of clay mixed with sand and fired in a kiln or baked in the sun used in building construction”.

-Alexis Harrison from Arup who made a speech at the opening our new i-Studio design centre captured something that resonated with me.
+Alexis Harrison from Arup who made a speech at the opening our new i-Studio design centre captured something that resonated with us.
 He said that there is something powerful about a product made from “earth, fire and water.”
 I love that simplicity from a product so natural and beautiful that has kept us safe for thousands of years.

 The history of brick in this country is long and begins almost a millennium ago when the Romans first settled what would become England, Scotland and Wales.
 Although brickmaking was still in its infancy, examples of brick-led Roman architecture can still be found across the UK, from Hadrian’s Wall on the Scottish borders, to Chichester’s fantastically well-preserved Fishbourne Roman Palace.

-I’m sure those early pioneers of brick-based architecture in the UK would be astounded to know that the structures they built 2,000 years ago were still standing; a testament to the sheer endurance of brick.
+We are sure those early pioneers of brick-based architecture in the UK would be astounded to know that the structures they built 2,000 years ago were still standing; a testament to the sheer endurance of brick.
 Indeed, it is that durability that has seen brick become the building material of choice for British architects, and why the UK manufactured upwards of two billion bricks in 2019 alone.

 Ibstock’s own chapter in this country’s ‘brick history’ starts more than a thousand years after the Romans left in 1825 and in the Leicestershire village after which the company takes its name.
 The business which would one day become Britain’s largest brick maker started its life in coal mining, with the quarrying of clay for the making of bricks almost a by-product of Ibstock’s initial impetus.
 Over the next 30 years, Ibstock transitioned solely to brick production, and so was born a tradition – and passion for innovation – which persists to this day.